 Accepting a severance package could mean agreeing to a certain level of confidentiality.
 However, others may need to know the terms and conditions of what you’re agreeing to in certain situations.
 For example, this information could be important to share with a spouse or financial advisor.
 Are individuals like this exempt from your confidentiality agreement, or could you be breaching your agreement without realizing it?

-Working with a lawyer can help you understand who you can discuss this information with and negotiate if you need to share this information with certain parties.
+Working with a severance package negotiation lawyer can help you understand who you can discuss this information with and negotiate if you need to share this information with certain parties.

 Should I Have a Lawyer Review My Employment Contract?

 Contracts are often filled with vague and confusing legal jargon.
-Since you may find it difficult to comprehend everything on your own, it’s a good idea to have a lawyer read through your employment contract before you sign the dotted line.
+Since you may find it difficult to comprehend everything on your own, it’s a good idea to have a severance package lawyer in New York read through your employment contract before you sign the dotted line.
 An attorney can help you better understand the terms of your employment, negotiate any conditions you disagree with, and ensure the contract is fair and beneficial to you.
-Simply put, your lawyer can advise you on how to get the best deal possible.

 Your severance package should benefit you, not hurt your future.
-A severance agreement attorney will review your package, advise you on whether or not to sign, and negotiate on your behalf.
-The attorneys at Bantle & Levy LLP work with employees, including those at the C-suite, and executive level, to help them get the best outcome.
+A severance package attorney in New York will review your package, advise you on whether or not to sign, and negotiate on your behalf.
+The attorneys at Bantle & Levy LLP work with employees, including those at the C-suite and executive level, to help them get the best outcome.

-Contact Bantle & Levy LLP today to learn more about how we help with severance package negotiation.
+Contact Bantle & Levy LLP today to learn more about how we can help.